ckyang74/dotfiles/README.md

 Clint's minimal dotfiles

-Requirements:
+This dotfiles works for Linux and OS X.

+Prerequisites:

-- Python, and pyyaml
+- Python and pyyaml
+- VIM (make sure to install vim-gui-common and vim-runtime)
-- VIM, including vim-gui-common, vim-runtime, and Vundle
+- Vundle (package manager for VIM)
 - Bash

 Original skeleton copied from sontek/dotfiles.